|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Potato sourdough starter produces a milder sourdough bread than the stronger rye or wheat starters.
-This starter is also cheap to make, using only 3 medium potatoes, and the 1 cup of bread flour can be replaced with all-purpose, wheat, or rye flour.
-What’s best about this starter is that you restart it every two weeks, preventing the yeast from becoming too sour, and you can restart the starter from scratch or by using a cup of the old starter.
+This starter is also inexpensive to make, using only three medium potatoes.
+The bread flour can be replaced with all-purpose, wheat, or rye flour, making it a flexible recipe that can be pulled together easily.
+What’s best about this potato sourdough starter is that you restart it every two weeks, preventing the yeast from becoming too sour; you can also restart the starter from scratch or by using a cup of the original starter.

 - 1 cup bread flour